 Use a dehumidifier in indoor pools & spas

 Using A Dehumidifier In Indoor Pools And Spas.
 Some of you may be unaware of how to prevent mold from forming in your swimming pool or spa.
 If you have an indoor pool or spa it is likely that you need to keep it at an optimal humidity level for maintaining quality and integrity.
-Mold, mildew, algae and other types of growth can begin to form if there is too much moisture present.
-Mold can cause irritation and respiratory problems such as asthma, allergies, bronchitis and more severe conditions such as pneumonia.
+Mold, mildew, algae, and other types of growth can begin to form if there is too much moisture present.
+Mold can cause irritation and respiratory problems such as asthma, allergies, bronchitis, and more severe conditions such as pneumonia.

 It’s important to take care of these issues before they start by using a dehumidifier in indoor pools & spas.
 When used properly a dehumidifier will help maintain humidity levels within 15% of recommended levels set by ASHRAE (American Society of Heating, Refrigeration, Air-Conditioning Engineers).
 This keeps mold from growing but also helps with energy efficiency because less energy will be needed to heat or cool air when it’s not necessary which saves money on utility bills every month.

-Why you need to use one?
+Why do you need to use one?

 Most indoor pools and spas aren’t designed to take in large amounts of water so humidity can be a problem.
-If humidity levels rise above 60% then mold, algae and mildew can grow which will cause problems with your pool environment.
+If humidity levels rise above 60% then mold, algae, and mildew can grow which will cause problems with your pool environment.
 Mold and mildew look ugly and is unhealthy for swimmers while algae growth interferes with sanitation processes causing disinfection by-products (DBPs) to build up which are toxic to swimmers.
-DBPs also irritate skin and eyes, causing redness and irritation.
+DBPs also irritate the skin and eyes, causing redness and irritation.

 To keep your pool looking clean you need to reduce humidity levels below 60%.
-A dehumidifier is an easy way to do that as it takes moisture out of air through condensation.
+A dehumidifier is an easy way to do that as it takes moisture out of the air through condensation.
 The moisture from your indoor pool or spa is collected in a collection tray where it drips into a bucket underneath where it can be emptied away easily.